 But the truth is, the credential marketplace can be overwhelming and hard to navigate.
 Advance Vermont is tackling this challenge head-on by with its Vermont Credential Transparency Project (VCTP).

-Our Goal: Inventory all postsecondary credentials available in Vermont by 2022 for the benefit of students, workers, education and training providers, and state leaders.
+Our Goal: Inventory all postsecondary credentials available in Vermont for the benefit of students, workers, education and training providers, and state leaders.

 How It Works

 Advance Vermont is partnering with post-high school credential awarding public and private education and training providers from across the state to collect and publish accurate and organized program and credential information.
 The first round of data is available through Advance Vermont’s MyFutureVT career and education resource hub.